Rathnew: Transport

 Rathnew railway station opened on 1 September 1866, closed for goods traffic on 9 June 1947, and finally closed on 30 March 1964.
 For rail transport today, the closest station is Wicklow railway station, two miles inwards.

 The local bus goes through the village every hour and stops outside the local primary school.

 Economy

-Rathnew is home to three pubs: The Rathnew House, Fitzpatricks, and Shay Doyle's.
-Rathnew is also home to two chip shops as well as three shops one of which is also a petrol station.
-Rathnew held three sawmills two of which are still operational: Duffy's and Jameson's.
-M.D. & Sons industrial steel manufacturers is another local company.

 The local postoffice is located at Merrymeeting Shopping Centre.